2015 Mina crowd crush: Opposition to Saudi King Salman

-The Mina disaster increased and emboldened opposition to Saudi King Salman.
-The Guardian reported after the disaster that a "senior Saudi prince has launched an unprecedented call for change in the country's leadership" writing two letters calling for his replacement.
+The Mina disaster came at a time of increasing instability among the Saudi royal family.
+The Guardian reported that a "senior Saudi prince [had] launched an unprecedented call for change in the country's leadership," having written two letters earlier in September, 2015 calling for the king's replacement.
 The prince was quoted by the Guardian as saying "The public are also pushing this very hard, all kinds of people, tribal leaders [...]
 They say you have to do this or the country will go to disaster."
-According to reports, favored to replace Salman is his younger brother, Prince Ahmed bin Abdulaziz, another son of Saudi Arabia's founding king Ibn Saud, and former Interior Minister.
+Reports at the time suggested Prince Ahmed bin Abdulaziz, a younger brother of King Salman, was favored to replace his brother as king.

-The likelihood of such a coup, at least in the short term, and the authenticity of the prince's letter, have both been questioned.
-However, structural economic problems, the Yemen War, and discord in the royal family all contribute to the real possibility of instability for Saudi Arabia.
-But as the holder of the royal title "Custodian of the Two Holy Mosques", King Salman has been embarrassed by the twin disasters that bracketed the 2015 Hajj season—the Mecca crane collapse and the Mina Crush.
+No coup materialized, and the authenticity of the prince's letters has been questioned.
+However, structural economic problems, the Yemen War, and discord in the royal family continued to contribute to instability for Saudi Arabia and King Salman.
+As the holder of the royal title "Custodian of the Two Holy Mosques", King Salman's diligence in performing that role was brought into question following the twin disasters that bracketed the 2015 Hajj season—the Mecca crane collapse and the Mina Crush.